Joseph Johnson (Virginia politician): Delegate to Congressman and constitutional convention delegate

+Governor of Virginia

 The General Assembly elected Johnson Governor of Virginia in 1851, shortly before the new state constitution made the office elective by voters.
-Johnson thus served a short term, and became the Democratic Party's candidate in September 1851, then won reelection by defeating the Whig candidate (also from west of the Appalachians), George W. Summers.
-The only Virginia governor from west of the Allegheny Mountains entered upon the duties of the office under the new constitution on January 1, 1852.
-He served four years before returning to his Bridgeport home, although he also became a widower while in office.
+Johnson thus served a short initial term.
+He also became the Democratic Party's candidate in September 1851, then won reelection by defeating the Whig candidate (also from west of the Appalachians), George W. Summers, in part because Summers supported the American Colonization Society and thus was considered too "light-handed on the issue of slavery".

+The only Virginia governor elected from west of the Allegheny Mountains began his gubernatorial duties under the new constitution on January 1, 1852.
+He served four years before returning to his Bridgeport home, although his wife died and was buried in Bridgeport during his governorship.
+As governor (and prohibited by the constitution from succeeding himself), Johnson granted clemency (sale out of state) to three enslaved people convicted for murders in and near Richmond in highly publicized cases.
+Phillis had been convicted of murdering a crying child under her care by administering morphine; Jordan Hatcher had killed a white overseer in a Richmond tobacco factory who was whipping him; young Lucy had attempted to conceal a pregnancy and ingested laudanum and camphor while giving birth in an outbuilding and the infant's corpse was later found.

 American Civil War

 Johnson had been a Democratic presidential elector in 1860 and personally disfavored secession.
-However, during Virginia's secession crisis in 1861, Johnson joined in the Confederate States' declared secession, became an elector for Jefferson Davis as the Confederate President, and ultimately moved to Staunton for the war's duration when U.S. Army soldiers occupied Bridgeport.
+However, during Virginia's secession crisis in 1861, Johnson joined in the Confederate States' declared secession, and became an elector for Jefferson Davis as the Confederate President.
 Pro-Union men held a mass meeting in Clarksburg on April 22, 1861, to hear an address by John S. Carlile, and another on May 3, 1861, to hear an address by Francis H. Pierpont.
 However, Johnson countered by chairing another meeting on April 26 of "Southern Rights" men, including W.P.
 Cooper, Norval Lewis, and W. F. Gordon.

+When U.S. Army soldiers occupied Bridgeport, Johnson moved his household eastward across the Appalachians to Staunton, where he remained for the rest of the war, during which the State of West Virginia was created, in part through Carlile's and Pierpont's efforts.
+His nephew, Waldo P. Johnson, who had become a lawyer in Harrison County before moving to Missouri in 1842 (where he served in that state's legislature and then became a U.S. Senator and member of the Peace convention of 1861), was expelled from the U.S. Senate on January 10, 1862, whereupon he became a Confederate Senator from Missouri and (after a time in Canada following the Confederacy's defeat), in 1875 chairman of Missouri's constitutional convention.